nvrr/prompter_library/README.md

-This Library was published by Venkatraju Nagaraju <thevenkatraju@gmail.com>

 prompter_nvr is A Command Line Interface(CLI) library that helps you make your own CLI apps.

 Features:
-  > Library to create CLI wizards.
+  > + Library to create CLI wizards.
-  > The Prompter() class can be used to create both multiple-choice and binary questions on terminal.
+  > + The Prompter() class can be used to create both multiple-choice and binary questions on terminal.

 Look Terminal logs below to have better understanding experience: